dtruchan-commits/ScriPTA-app/TESTING.md

 ## API Response Format

-The SwatchWorx API returns swatch data with the following structure:
+The ScriPTA API returns swatch data with the following structure:

 ```json
 {